 Regardless of its uses, this tool has been helpful to us, our students and clients when thinking through the complexities of this new organisational form.

 For your convenience, we’ve created an ecosystem canvas worksheet with guidelines and a blank template.
-It’s free to download.
-Have fun with this tool and let us know what you learn when using it.

 Andrew Shipilov is a Professor of Strategy and the John H. Loudon Chaired Professor of International Management at INSEAD.
 He is the director of the Managing Partnerships and Strategic Alliances as well as the co-director of the Building Digital Partnerships and Ecosystems programmes.